awsdocs/amazon-dynamodb-developer-guide/doc_source/getting-started-step-6-Console.md

 # AWS Management Console<a name="getting-started-step-6-Console"></a>

-To use the DynamoDB console to create a global secondary index `AlbumTitle-index` for the `Music` table:
+To use the Amazon DynamoDB console to create a global secondary index `AlbumTitle-index` for the `Music` table:

 1. Open the DynamoDB console at [https://console\.aws\.amazon\.com/dynamodb/](https://console.aws.amazon.com/dynamodb/)\.